micwa/GlobalEntryAppointmentScanner/README.md

 ## Purpose

 Scan for appointment slots for Global Entry interviews.
-Global Entry is US government Trusted Traveller Program.
+Global Entry is a US government Trusted Traveller Program.

 ## Requirements